Tahaylmz/gamification-wheel/DEVELOPER.md

 ## 🙏 Acknowledgments

-Thanks to all open source libraries and community used in developing this project.
+Thanks to all open source libraries and the community used in developing this project.

 **Developer:** Taha Yılmaz
 **Last Update:** 2025
-**Version:** 0.1.3
+**Version:** 0.1.4